Malic acid: In food

 Malic acid was first isolated from apple juice by Carl Wilhelm Scheele in 1785.
 Antoine Lavoisier in 1787 proposed the name acide malique, which is derived from the Latin word for apple, mālum—as is its genus name Malus.

 In German it is named Äpfelsäure (or Apfelsäure) after plural or singular of a sour thing from the apple fruit, but the salt(s) are called Malat(e).

-Malic acid is the main acid in many fruits, including apricots, blackberries, blueberries, cherries, grapes, mirabelles, peaches, pears, plums, and quince and is present in lower concentrations in other fruits, such as citrus.
+Malic acid is the main acid in many fruits, including apricots, blackberries, blueberries, cherries, grapes, mirabelles, peaches, pears, plums, and quince, and is present in lower concentrations in other fruits, such as citrus.
 It contributes to the sourness of unripe apples.
 Sour apples contain high proportions of the acid.
 It is present in grapes and in most wines with concentrations sometimes as high as 5 g/L. It confers a tart taste to wine; the amount decreases with increasing fruit ripeness.
 The taste of malic acid is very clear and pure in rhubarb, a plant for which it is the primary flavor.
 It is also the compound responsible for the tart flavor of sumac spice.
 It is also a component of some artificial vinegar flavors, such as "salt and vinegar" flavored potato chips.

-In citrus, fruits produced in organic farming contain higher levels of malic acid than fruits produced in conventional agriculture.

 The process of malolactic fermentation converts malic acid to much milder lactic acid.
 Malic acid occurs naturally in all fruits and many vegetables, and is generated in fruit metabolism.

 Malic acid, when added to food products, is denoted by E number E296.
 It is sometimes used with or in place of the less sour citric acid in sour sweets.
 These sweets are sometimes labeled with a warning stating that excessive consumption can cause irritation of the mouth.
 It is approved for use as a food additive in the EU, US and Australia and New Zealand (where it is listed by its INS number 296).

 Malic acid contains 10 kJ (2.39 kilocalories) of energy per gram.

 Production and main reactions

 Racemic malic acid is produced industrially by the double hydration of maleic anhydride.
 In 2000, American production capacity was 5,000 tons per year.
 The enantiomers may be separated by chiral resolution of the racemic mixture.
 S-Malic acid is obtained by fermentation of fumaric acid.

 Self-condensation of malic acid in the presence of fuming sulfuric acid gives the pyrone coumalic acid:

-Note that this scheme is incorrect.
-4 H2O and 2 CO (carbon monoxide, not carbon dioxide) are liberated during the condensation.
+Carbon monoxide and water are liberated during this reaction.

 Malic acid was important in the discovery of the Walden inversion and the Walden cycle, in which (−)-malic acid first is converted into (+)-chlorosuccinic acid by action of phosphorus pentachloride.
 Wet silver oxide then converts the chlorine compound to (+)-malic acid, which then reacts with PCl5 to the (−)-chlorosuccinic acid.
 The cycle is completed when silver oxide takes this compound back to (−)-malic acid.